axel-download-accelerator/axel/README.md

 Thanks to the original developer of Axel, Wilmer van der Gaast, and everyone else who has contributed to it over the years.

+## Usage

+For usage information, see the manual page:

+    man axel

 ## How to help
 If you can code and are interested in improving Axel, please read the [CONTRIBUTING.md](CONTRIBUTING.md) file; if you're looking for ideas check our